What is GoBD?

 This principle can be fulfilled by timely filing, which is continuously and clearly presented.
 However, it is important that the system properly documents the order and the access.
 An according systematic file folder fulfills the principle of neatness.

-Overall, there are isolated deviations regarding the retention periods.
-For the keeping of balance sheets, contracts, invoices or inventory data, a storage period of a total of 10 years applies.
-The periods for the storage of commercial letters, costing or export documents are slightly lower at 6 years.
+Overall, there are a few deviations in retention periods.
+For balance sheets, contracts, invoices or inventory data, a storage period of 10 years applies.
+The storage requirements for commercial letters, costing or export documents are slightly lower at 6 years.

-The retention period starts immediately after the end of the previous calendar year.
-In addition, different periods applystating that the storage of audit-relevant documents must also take place in the case of an ongoing audit.
+The retention period begins immediately after the end of the previous calendar year.
+In addition, different periods apply stating that the storage of audit-relevant documents must also take place in the case of an ongoing audit.

 5. Timely bookings

-According to the GoBD, cash transactions, such as income and expenses of corresponding cash accounts have to be recorded daily.
+According to the GoBD, cash transactions, such as income and expenses of corresponding cash accounts must be recorded daily.
 The same applies to corresponding land register records, which are regulated by software-based cash books.
-In this case, it is irrelevant what kind of POS system it is.
+In this case, it is irrelevant what kind of POS system is used.
 EDP cash registers, loading and cash registers are thus equated.

 In the case of non-cash business transactions, timely and consistent recording should also be carried out.
 The limits in the GoBD are defined in such a way that any non-operational deviation between the actual transaction and the entry itself is considered concerning.
 However, bookings which take place within up to 10 days, do not usually pose a problem.